Municipal Asphalt Plant: Closure and redevelopment plans

 Further details of the $50 million project were announced in December 1971.
 The 5 acre site would have contained 200 low-income, 300 moderate-income, and 700 middle-income apartments, spread across three towers of 20, 41, and 46 stories.
 Opponents of the plan formed the Neighborhood Committee of the Asphalt Project, led by local doctor George Murphy, in April 1972.
 The Neighborhood Committee said the neighborhood lacked recreational areas and that several local schools were under-enrolled.
 The committee did not object to the low-income component of the project, but it asked the city to build a recreational facility on the site of the middle-income towers.
-The Neighborhood Committee asked the New York City Board of Estimate to rezone the site for recreational use, soliciting the support of 80 percent of nearby landowners.
+The Neighborhood Committee asked the New York City Board of Estimate to rezone the site for recreational use, soliciting the support of 80 percent of nearby buildings' owners.
 Murphy and his wife Annette circulated a petition to rezone the site, and they organized large groups, which advocated for a recreation center at Planning Commission hearings.

 Despite opposition to the redevelopment project, the Planning Commission approved plans in October 1972.
 Several hundred opponents held a protest outside New York City Hall in November 1972, and the Board of Estimate narrowly vetoed the original plan for the site that December.
 The next year, the fund proposed a revised plan with 671 luxury apartments, 288 affordable housing units, and an elementary school for 875 students.
 The Neighborhood Committee of the Asphalt Project put forth an alternate plan that excluded the luxury units.
 Local politicians almost unanimously supported the redevelopment project, except for then-City Council president Sanford Garelik, who endorsed the committee's alternate proposal.
 In March 1974, the city allocated an additional $1.5 million to the redevelopment project.
-The Educational Construction Fund officially canceled plans for the Municipal Asphalt Plant development in August 1974.
+Due to continued opposition from residents, the Educational Construction Fund officially canceled plans for the Municipal Asphalt Plant development in August 1974.